Redmart/redmart.github.io/README.md

-# redmart.github.io
+# RedMart Open Source Portal
-A simple, static portal which outlines our open source offerings.  http://redmart.github.io
+A simple, static portal which outlines our open source offerings.
+Intentionally themed to look like a merchant page on the directory.